 - Frituur De Kut Kerel (Fried fries shop the asshole)

 - Skinheads Rule

 - Poep (Shit)

 And even more quite striking titles.
-Somewhere I draw (perhaps incorrectly) the comparison with the local Brabant band 'WC Experience" of which I heard a lot as a child.
+Somewhere I draw (perhaps incorrectly) the comparison with the local band from another province (Brabant) 'WC Experience" of which I heard a lot as a child.
 I can find little else about the record above except the name of the singer, so here's a link to Thei Dols (the singer) on Wikipedia.

-In addition, a lot of Band-related stuff is also sold, which in the jargon is called 'Merch' (short for Merchandise).
+In addition, a lot of Band-related stuff is also sold, which is also called 'Merch' (short for Merchandise).
 Here's a collection of cool pins.
 I check if I see something nice but unfortunately I don't find anything to my preference.

 We therefore make a collage of different countries that have their stalls here.

 I have seen Germany, Mexico, Greece, Sweden, Italy, the Netherlands, Denmark, Czechoslovakia and many more countries.
 Germans in particular have a striking majority of stalls, so it is useful that you speak a word of German if you want to haggle on the costs.
 Most of them speak normal English, sometimes moderately.

 I almost forgot to mention it.
 Live music is also given in Hall 2 where live singing is performed, but also in Hall 3 where a DJ is busy 'scratching' vinyl on a combination of several turntables.
 Here you also have the opportunity to take refreshments via the stalls and vintage carts (Foodtrucks).
 Sandwiches, healthy snacks and of course fruit drinks, shakes and the popular beer are on the menu.